 Do you frequently check your phone during class, work, or social settings?
+When you are attending class online from home, are you interrupted or distracted by notifications or the impulse to check for them?
 Do you stop studying every few minutes to text, check your social media, or watch a YouTube video?
 If this is you, know that you are not alone.
 While digital distractions are certainly not uncommon, they can be harmful to your study habits, breaking your concentration and rendering your reading or studying habits ineffective.

 The good news is that there are techniques that can help you break negative technology habits and recenter your focus on your studies.
 This handout shares tips and tools to help you minimize distractions and stay on track when it matters most.